Open-Collective-Foundation/docs/what-we-offer/fiscal-hosting.md

 501(c)(3) status is also useful when you are seeking grant funding from US-based charitable foundations.
 These organizations often restrict their grants to only 501(c)(3) organizations like Open Collective Foundation.&#x20;

-**Our hosted initiatives can use OCF’s 501(c)(3) status to apply for special funding from foundations.** From smaller family foundations to enormous international grantmakers, the ability to apply for grants is a big benefit of joining Open Collective Foundation.
+**Our hosted Collectives can use OCF’s 501(c)(3) status to apply for special funding from foundations.** From smaller family foundations to enormous international grantmakers, the ability to apply for grants is a big benefit of joining Open Collective Foundation.

 There are other potential benefits to nonprofit status, such as access to [free & discounted services and nonprofit rates](nonprofit-discounts.md).

 {% hint style="warning" %}
 Since our collectives are part of Open Collective Foundation, they must abide by restrictions to 501(c)(3) organizations, such as [limitations on political activity](../how-it-works/policies/political-activity.md).&#x20;

-All of our hosted initiatives must align with our [mission](../about/mission-and-values.md) in order to be [eligible](../getting-started/eligibility.md) to operate through our 501(c)(3) status.
+All of our hosted Collectives must align with our [mission](../about/mission-and-values.md) in order to be [eligible](../getting-started/eligibility.md) to operate through our 501(c)(3) status.
 {% endhint %}

 ### **Open Collective “Foundation”**

 The word “foundation” is used in a variety of ways in the United States and, unlike in Europe and elsewhere, the word itself has no specific legal definition.
 Open Collective Foundation is a **public charity**, not a private foundation or operating foundation.

-We are not primarily a grantmaker, and focus on our own operational [mission](../about/mission-and-values.md#our-mission) (that is, enabling our hosted initiatives).
+We are not primarily a grantmaker, and focus on our own operational [mission](../about/mission-and-values.md#our-mission) (that is, enabling our hosted Collectives).
 You’re welcome to use the word “Foundation” to refer to OCF, but if you’re being asked about our structure for official purposes (e.g. a grant application) the technical term is “**California Public Benefit Corporation**” or “**501(c)(3) nonprofit organization**”.
 Feel free to [contact us](../about/contact-us.md) if you’re not sure.

 ## Other Options